 The more difficult situation is a default where the only title holder has passed away or if the home value has fallen below the amount owed on the loan.
 In those situations, you would have to cure the entire amount of the loan over 3-5 years, which would be exceedingly difficult.

 It is important to consider the dangers of reverse mortgage before entering into one.

 If you have already entered into a reverse mortgage, and it has gone into default, you can save your home with bankruptcy protection.
-Make sure you consult with a Chattanooga bankruptcy attorney in order to protect your interest.
+Make sure you consult with a Chattanooga bankruptcy advocate in order to protect your interest.